wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/window_node.md

 If the `align` property is not used to modify the `window` node, then the window alignment is assumed to start at the time of the first data point it receives.
-If `align` property is set, the window time edges will be truncated to the `every` property (For example, if the time of a data point is 12:06 and the `every` property is `5m` then window of the data point will range from 12:05 to 12:10).
+If the `align` property is set, the window time edges will be truncated to the `every` property (For example, if the time of a data point is 12:06 and the `every` property is `5m` then window of the data point will range from 12:05 to 12:10).